SeanJia/NeuralNetLibrary/README.md

 ![structure of this LSTM](https://github.com/SeanJia/DeepLearningLibrary/blob/master/readme-images/2.png)

 #### Basic features
 * This LSTM is designed primarily for sequence to sequence learning, with same input and output size, e.g., language modeling.
-It can be used for other sorts of sequence involved learning after some minor modifications, though.
+It can be used for other sorts of sequence involved learning after some minor modifications.
-* To create a LSTM, use `lstm = RecurrentNet.LSTM(size, hiddenSize)`, where `size` is the input size (be default, output size as well), and the `hiddenSize` is the size of hidden layer, which is also, of course, the size of write and read gate.
+* To create a LSTM, use `lstm = RecurrentNet.LSTM(size, hiddenSize)`, where `size` is the input size (be default, output size as well), and the `hiddenSize` is the size of hidden layer, which is also the size of write and read gate.
 * It uses Softmax function with temperature for its output layer (not the output gate in the diagram) and, similar to the feedforward neural net, it uses cross-entropy error.
 * It also uses mini-batch stochastic gradient descent.